Congressman John Conyers' son found

 Longest-serving House member

-Michigan Congressman John Conyers is the longest-serving active member of the US House of Representatives, representing a district that includes a large portion of Detroit.
+Michigan Congressman, John Conyers, is the longest-serving active member of the US House of Representatives, representing a district that includes a large portion of Detroit.
 He has been in Congress for more than 51 years.

 A spokeswoman for the House said: "Yesterday, Rep. John Conyers, Jr. and his wife Monica Conyers learned of the disappearance of their son, Carl Conyers, who is a student at the University of Houston.
 Rep. Conyers and his family ask for privacy as they work through this situation of uncertainty and ask that anyone with knowledge of their son's whereabouts, contact the Houston Police Department immediately."

-Rep. Conyers told The Detroit News "I'm very worried.
+Rep. Conyers told The Detroit News, "I'm very worried.
 It's very unlike him.
 He's a very stable young guy."